-Is one of your New Year’s resolutions to advance your career in 2017?
+Is one of your New Year’s resolutions to advance your career?

 Whether you’re aiming for a promotion or a new position altogether, you can cultivate habits to help you stand out as you push your career to the next level – or just shine as a star performer right where you are.

-Try these simple tweaks to up your game and make 2017 your most successful year yet.
+Try these simple tweaks to up your game and make this your most successful year yet.

 Remind Yourself What You Do Well